maxwondercorn/ember-cli-barcode/README.md

 ## Simple Usage

-The simplest form to render a barcode is to pass in a value and the default options will generate a CODE128 barcode:
+To render a barcode provide the barcode value and the default options will generate a CODE128 barcode:

 ```handlebars
 <BarCode @value="abc123456" />